BaptisteRoseau/BestPractices/code.md

 So, avoid them.

-### TODO_CODE - Remove commented code
+### TODO_CODE - Remove Commented Code

 Commented code should be removed.

 If it is very important to keep it, add a commentary with the commit hash that removes the "functionality" provided but the commented code, or actually implement the functionality.

+### TODO_CODE - Don't Optimize At First

+Performance is important but should not be considered __before__ implementing a feature.
+The code should be __simple__, __readable__ and __maintainable__ before being __performant__.

+In IT, everything is a trade off, and usually, the first implementation is performant enough to avoid the need of optimization.

+Optimizing too early in the implementation can highly reduce maintainability and readability for a small performance gain.

+Always optimize your software bottleneck before optimizing features not implemented yet.

 ### TODO_CODE - TODOs

-`TODO` comment can be used while developing as a marker of an idea or work to be done.
+`TODO` comments can be used while developing as a marker of an idea or work to be done.

 However, they have to be implemented before getting to the code review or being merged.
 Especially if it take 5min to 10min to implement.

 Whenever you find yourself writing a TODO, implement it on the go if it is short enough.

-Longer TODOs, such a a full feature can be kept in the codebase, however it is a better practice to write a ticket with the specification of what needs to be done.
+Longer TODOs, such as a full feature can be kept in the codebase, however it is a better practice to write a ticket with the specification of what needs to be done.

 ## Documentation

 ### TODO_CODE - Specifications

-Specification should be done __before__ the project code is being written.
+Specification should be done __before__ the code is written.
 Most importantly, the __API specification__ should be discussed and tailored before the implementation begins.

 The specifications can often be used as the raw material for the documentation.
 A few adjustments generally have to be made, but if the specifications are great, the code is great, and the documentation at least exists.